GuttmanLab/chipdip-pipeline/README.md

 ./run_pipeline.sh
 ```

-To run the pipeline for on a local computer (e.g., laptop), comment out or remove the `--cluster-config cluster.yaml` and `--cluster "sbatch ..."` arguments within `./run_pipeline.sh`, and set the number of jobs `-j <#>` to the number of local processors available.
+- To run the pipeline for on a local computer (e.g., laptop), comment out or remove the `--cluster-config cluster.yaml` and `--cluster "sbatch ..."` arguments within `./run_pipeline.sh`, and set the number of jobs `-j <#>` to the number of local processors available.
+- `run_pipeline.sh` passes any additional arguments to snakemake.
+For example, run `./run_pipeline.sh --dry-run` to perform a dry run, or `./run_pipeline.sh --forceall` to force (re)execution of all rules regardless of past output.

 ## Background